MyNameIsTakenOMG/certified-k8s-admin/README.md

     - `when it comes to the kubeconfig(cluster, context, user), remember the default config file $home/.kube/config`
   - **mock tests:**
     - test1: `1st attemp: 28min, 100`
+    - test2:
-    - test2: `there is an emptyDir:{} type of volume that will last for the life of the pod`
+      - `there is an emptyDir:{} type of volume that will last for the life of the pod`
+      - `to upgrade deployment, use kubectl set image`
+      - `under the csr oject example, there are some tips below, one of which is cat *.csr | base64 | tr -d "\n"`
+      - `nginx or httpd image, it will always be 80.`
+      - other ports: `22 - SSH, 53 - DNS, 80 - HTTP, 443 - HTTPS, 3306 - MySQL, 5432 - PostgreSQL, 6379 - Redis`
+      - `DNS for services and pods: for services--> just provide the service name; for pods --> transform the ip address(. replaced with -, such as 1-2-3-4)`
+      - `good to know, creating a pod, there is a --restart option set to always`
+      - `Remember from the lectures that Kubernetes tries to keep a pod in a running state.
+This means that some command must be running in the pod, else the pod will exit.
+Kubernetes starts it again and it again exits.
+The state of the pod will them be "CrashLoopBackOff".
+Running a sleep command gives the pod something to do so that it remains in the running state.`
+    - test3:
+      - `remember k run test --image=alpine:curl -rm -it -- sh`
+      - `k ***  --kubeconfig=<path-of-custom-config-file>`